 Next, let’s check for broken links.
 Just copy the exact URL and paste it into small seo site tools:

 From the screenshot above, you can see that you’ve got a couple opportunities to get a link from the resources page.

 Step #3: Launch an outreach campaign.
 Contact the blog owners and notify them about the dead link.
 You can use this email template:

 Note: When you’re contacting someone for the first time, address the blogger or site owner by their name (preferably their first name).
-If you don’t know their names, a simple Google search will reveal their Twitter account or Facebook page – or you can visit the “about” page on their site.
+If you don’t know their names, a simple Google search will reveal their Twitter account or Facebook page.
+Or, you can visit the “about” page on their site.

-The more you’re able to spread your reach to the right blogs with great domain authority, the more valuable link juice you’ll pass onto your blog pages, thus improving your chances of ranking in Google’s top 10.
+The more that you’re able to spread your reach to the right blogs with great domain authority, the more valuable link juice you’ll pass onto your blog pages, thus improving your chances of ranking in Google’s top 10.

 Maybe you’ve been working hard, but haven’t been actively promoting your blog posts.
 I think you should give it a try.
 That’s why it’s called “content marketing” and not just “content.”
 Start working smarter, not harder.

-The ironic reality is that if you stop focusing so much on ranking in Google’s top 10, and focus instead on the user while targeting more long-tail keywords, you’ll notice a huge boost in organic search traffic and rankings.
+The ironic reality is that if you stop focusing so much on ranking in Google’s top 10 and instead focus on the user, while targeting more long-tail keywords, you’ll notice a huge boost in organic search traffic and rankings.
 This is because Google is passionate about users and will reward a good user experience.